-In total, 2,245 students have taken part in the survey from which only 923 respondents have identified their experience, namely 785 students have participated or are currently involved in the Erasmus+ programme and 138 have not yet had experience in the study mobility programme.
-370 HEI have been identified as host universities and the most represented host university by students is the University of Latvia with 105 respondents.
-A bit less, 275 universities have been identified as home universities and the most represented home university by students is the X-represented home university by students is the X-represented home university by students is the X-represented home university of Thessaloniki with 145 respondents.
+In total, 2,012 students have taken part in the survey from which only 923 respondents have identified their experience, namely 785 students have participated or are currently involved in the Erasmus+ programme and 138 have not yet had experience in the study mobility programme.

-The highest level of satisfaction regarding the support during and after mobility by home university refers to accurate information of the Erasmus+ programme and regular up-to-date instructions regarding deadlines and tasks to fulfill.
+The highest level of satisfaction regarding the support during and after mobility by home university refers to accurate information about the Erasmus+ programme and regular up-to-date instructions regarding deadlines and tasks to fulfill.
 The lowest level of satisfaction refers to the receipt of assistance with practical issues (accommodation, insurance, etc.).
+This issue should be analysed further in some other project as it would be interesting to see what expectations students have towards their home university.

 The majority of respondents are mainly satisfied with the support provided by host university during their mobility.
 The highest level of satisfaction refers to the receipt of regular up-to-date instructions regarding deadlines and tasks to fulfil.
-The lowest satisfaction level refers to the availability of mentor/buddy programme.

-The most important aspects in increasing communication and support by the university with almost equal results refers to the possibility to easily reach staff members through e-mails, social media and other channels and the capacity to give information in a timely manner.
-The lowest importance in increasing communication and support refers to the awareness of data privacy.
+The most important aspects in improving communication and support by the university with almost equal results refers to the possibility to easily reach staff members through emails, social media and other channels and the capacity to give information in a timely manner.
+Respondents put the least emphasis on the awareness of data privacy when assessing factors that improve communication and support.

-According to the obtained data, well structured and understandable information has the key role on the university website whereas the successfully integrated social media is evaluated as the least important aspect.
+According to the data obtained, well structured and understandable information is perceived as vital when it comes to the university website; whereas the successfully integrated social media is evaluated as the least important aspect.

-The most important aspects in communication and support by administrative staff are related to the receipt of course catalogue before the mobility period and to the up-to-date application procedure.
-The lowest level of relevance is given to online appointments with university staff (via e-mail, phone, Skype, social media).
+The most important aspects in communication and support by administrative staff are related to the receipt of course catalogue before the mobility period (however, it is not just the task of the administrative staff) and to the up-to-date application procedure.
+The lowest level of relevance is given to online appointments with university staff (via email, phone, Skype, social media).